MicrosoftDocs/ATADocs/ATADocs/working-with-ata-console.md

 Any time your system encounters a problem, such as a connectivity error or a disconnected ATA Gateway, the Health Center icon will let you know by displaying a red dot. ![ATA health center red dot image](media/ATA-Health-Center-Alert-red-dot.png)

-Health Center alerts can be dismissed or resolved and are categorized High, Medium or Low depending on their severity.
-If you resolve an alert that the ATA service detects as still active, it will automatically be moved to the Open list of alerts.
-If the system detects that there is no longer cause for an alert (the situation has been fixed), it will automatically be moved to the resolved list.

 ### User and computer profiles

 ATA builds a profile for each user and computer in the network.
 In the user profile ATA displays general information, such as group membership, recent logins, and recently accessed resources.
 It also provides a list o locations where the user connected via VPN.
 For a list of group memberships that ATA considers sensitive, see below.